kimm5294/phase-0-tracks/web_dev/request_cycle/web_servers.md

     *Some other key components of the Linux philosophy include keeping things smaller such as smaller, cleaner programs.
     *There is also the idea that each program should only do one thing as long as it does it well.

 2. A virtual private server (VPS) is like a computer that runs all of the software but has none of the hardware, also known as a virtual machine.
+So a virtual machine will have all of the operating systems of a normal computer and can be given all of the commands in the command line.
 But more specifically a VPS is a type of service that creates virtual machines for users to use.

+3. It is bad practice to run programs and such as a root user on a Linux system because the root user is given administrative power and total privilege over everything in the system.
+If programs are run using the root user, then they will have access to everything, and this just creates a security issue.
+There is no point in giving access to everything when you don't need to.
+Also as root, the system will not ask if you are sure if you want to do something so you can delete a lot of stuff by accident and there are no measures to prevent that.